gmhafiz/go8/README.md

 go test -short ./...
 ```

-To run integration tests, a test database needs to be created first.
+To run integration tests, if it does not exist yet, a test database needs to be created first.

 ```sh
 docker exec -it go8_postgres psql -U user go8_db